profilefortest/photovault-gallery/README.md

 npm start
 ```

-The gallery will open in your browser at `http://localhost:3000`
+The gallery will open in your browser at `http://localhost:8080`

+**For PowerShell users:** The commands work perfectly in PowerShell without needing `&&` operators.

 ## 🔧 Customization